-A key driver to working collaboratively for me was that my school was judged in 2009 and 2012 as RI by Ofsted and I was charging towards a third RI, and a death nail for my school and career if I couldn’t demonstrate significant progress.
+A key driver to working collaboratively for me was that my school was judged in 2009 and 2012 as RI by Ofsted and I was charging towards a third RI, and a death knell for my school and career if I couldn’t demonstrate significant progress.
 I had converted the school to become an academy in January 2013 and as such was in need of external challenge for both my staff and myself.
 This problem posed a true opportunity and was the start of a powerful journey of self-improvement within a self-improving system created across our Deal Learning Alliance.

 Peer observations for teachers